 const signedMessage = await provider.signMessage(encodedMessage, "utf8");

-The Sign In With X standard is defined by CAIP-122.
-It uses CAIP-10 identifiers for the address
+The Sign-In with X standard is defined by CAIP-122.
+It uses CAIP-10 identifiers for the address field and CAIP-2 for chain-id.

-Ethereum Example
+Ethereum example

 const provider = getProvider(); // see "Detecting the Provider"